mihails-strasuns/mood/generated/md/2015/08/OOP_composition_with_mixins.md

 static assert (is(typeof(C.var) == int));
 ```

-(declaring template as `mixin template` is not necessarily but useful to
+(declaring the template as a mixin template is not necessary but it's useful to
-explain usage intentions)
+convey the usage intentions)

 To resolve naming conflicts, one can use named mixins: